blankevolved/WebPG/README.md

 - ❌ = Not done at all

 ### Features
-- ✅ Nav bar
+- ✅ Page System
 - ✅ Player class
   - ✅ xp
   - ✅ level system
   - ✅ strength
   - ✅ health
+  - ❌ skills
-- 🛠️ User Profile Page
+- 🛠️ Stats Page
 - ❌ Saving and loading with Local Storage